bushstas/classy-loader/README.md

   )
 }
 ```
-The point means class name should have a prefix.<br>
+The point means class name should have a prefix.
 More about parser syntax is written below.

 ### delimiter

-A symbol or word that class names and prefixes will be joined with.<br>
+A symbol or word that class names and prefixes will be joined with.
 By default, it has value "-".

 ```javascript